cooelf/AwesomeMRC/README.md

 ## Summary

-Looking for a comprehensive and comparative review on MRC? check out our new survey paper: **[Machine Reading Comprehension: The Role of Contextualized Language Models and Beyond](https://arxiv.org/abs/2005.06249)** (2020).
+Looking for a comprehensive and comparative review on MRC? check out our new survey paper: **[Machine Reading Comprehension: The Role of Contextualized Language Models and Beyond](https://arxiv.org/abs/2005.06249)** (preprint, 2020).

 In this work, MRC model is regarded as a two-stage Encoder-Decoder architecture.
 Our empirical analysis is shared in this repo.